Getting Started

 conduit pipelines init

-builds an example that generates flight information
+builds a demo pipeline that generates flight information

 from an imaginary airport every second.
-Use conduit pipelines init --help

 If the pipelines